const std = @import("std");

 function as a public function from this module.

-In other words, every function that you declare in your Zig module is, by default, a private (or “static”) function that belongs to this Zig module, and can only be used (or called) from within this same module.
+Every function in your Zig module is by default private to this Zig module and can only be called from within the module.
 Unless, you explicitly mark this function as a public function with the pub

 keyword.
 This means that the pub

-keyword in Zig do essentially the opposite of what the static
+keyword in Zig does essentially the opposite of what the static

 keyword do in C/C++.

-By making a function “public”, you allow other Zig modules to access and call this function, and use it for they own purposes. all these other Zig modules need to do is, to import your module with the @import()
+By making a function “public” you allow other Zig modules to access and call it.
+A calling Zig module imports the module with the @import()

 1.2.4 Compiling your source code